Preparing for announcement of results. See timeline.

-This page contains tips for open source organizations on how to assess and select the right technical writer for their Season of Docs project proposal.
+This page contains tips for open source organizations on how to assess and select the right technical writer for their Google Season of Docs project proposal.

 Open Source Organizations must hire a technical writer to work on their proposed project.
 Organizations must source their own technical writer.
-Technical writers interested in working with organizations participating in Season of Docs may be found in the Season of Docs GitHub repo, and in the #season-of-docs channel in the Write the Docs Slack.
+Technical writers interested in working with organizations participating in Google Season of Docs may be found in the Google Season of Docs GitHub repo, and in the #season-of-docs channel in the Write the Docs Slack.

 Assessing a technical writer